lewis-morris/flarchitect/docs/source/openapi.rst

 flarchitect automatically generates an OpenAPI 3.0.2 document for every registered model.
-The specification powers the interactive Redoc page and can also be reused with external tools like Postman or Swagger UI.
+The specification powers the interactive Redoc page and can also be rendered with Swagger UI by setting ``API_DOCS_STYLE = 'swagger'`` in your Flask configuration.
+The raw spec can also be reused with external tools like Postman.

 Automatic generation
 --------------------